Carepatron/Engineering-Test/CHALLENGE.md

 - Use .NET 8.0 or later (feel free to use another backend language if you need)
 - Use React 18+ with TypeScript
-- Include docker-compose for easy setup (optional but recommended)
 - Provide clear instructions for API keys and configuration

 ## How to submit your work